GuenadeSilva/SneakersCollector/README.md

 To change the database schema, update the SQL statements in the database package.

-Contributions
-Contributions are welcome!
-If you find a bug or have an enhancement in mind, feel free to create an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).